magento/devdocs/guides/v2.2/rest/modules/refunds-credits.md

 The `salesRefundInvoice` service allows you to:

-* create a credit memo (complete or partial) for an invoice
+* Create a credit memo (complete or partial) for an invoice
-* add details about the refunded items to the order
+* Add details about the refunded items to the order
-* change status and state of an order according to performed actions
+* Change status and state of an order according to performed actions
-* notify a customer about the performed refund operation
+* Notify a customer about the performed refund operation
-* designate whether the returned items are returned to stock
+* Designate whether the returned items are returned to stock

-See [RefundInvoice service]({{page.baseurl}}/mrg/ce/Sales.html#refundinvoice) for more information.

 ## salesRefundOrderV1 service